 Natalie Ferand has joined the Career and Technical Education Program of the Virginia Tech School of Education, expanding the rich tradition of preparing secondary teachers who teach and lead agricultural education in Virginia and beyond.

-The school’s Career and Technical Education–Agricultural Education program has expanded to include a new undergraduate major in agricultural education starting in the fall of 2021.
+The school’s Career and Technical Education–Agricultural Education program has expanded to include a new undergraduate major in agricultural education starting this fall.

 Ferand recently earned her Ph.D. at the Department of Agricultural Education and Communication in the University of Florida, where she specialized in agricultural teacher education.
 She completed her bachelor’s degree at Texas Tech University in horticulture and turf grass science and her master’s degree in agricultural leadership at the University of Georgia.
 Before returning to higher learning to pursue her doctorate, she taught high school agriculture in central Georgia and eastern Texas.

 Ferand’s research focuses on science within school-based agricultural education, teacher professional development, teacher self-efficacy, experiences of pre-service teachers, and gender stereotypes in agricultural careers.
 She co-leads STEM-it Up: Everything You Need to Know to Get Your Floriculture Curriculum in Bloom, a professional development program in which she works with high-school agriculture teachers from across the nation.

 “Dr. Ferand brings a rich background in rigorous research, hands-on teaching, and community service and outreach,” said Kristin Gehsmann, director of the School of Education.
 “She is an outstanding addition to our faculty and to the entire Career and Technical Education Program.”